Is Walking Good for Arthritis?

 What is the Takeaway?

 Arthritis is painful, but it doesn’t deserve to rule your life.
 Walking is a gentle and enjoyable to fight back against the discomfort and receive multiple benefits for the mind, body, and spirit.
 The key is to start slow and always listen to your body’s innate wisdom.
 Remember to celebrate when you achieve milestones and never be too hard on yourself if you need to take a break or cut a walk short.
-If it becomes too painful, make sure to schedule a consultation with Dr. Kang.
+If it becomes too painful, make sure to schedule a consultation with Dr. Bernstein.